jeffh/cfs/README.md

 ```

 This interface does have a limitation of large files having to fit in memory
 unless some block-based structure is done.
-Using a block-structure (which
+Using a block-structure (which upspin
-upspin does do as I understand), would restrict what storage systems can do.
+does do as I understand), would restrict what storage systems can do.
+In
+upspin's case, file storage is all that's wanted and no special files.